Beard: Sports

 The Playoff beard is a tradition common with teams in the National Hockey League, and now in other leagues where players allow their beards to grow from the beginning of the playoff season until the playoffs are over for their team.
+Even then, players such as Joe Thornton and Brent Burns grew large, bushy beards in the regular season.
+However, executive Lou Lamoriello became notorious for his enforcement of an appearance policy similar to the Yankees during his front office tenures with the New Jersey Devils, the Toronto Maple Leafs and the New York Islanders.
+Lamoriello would allow players to grow beards during the playoffs, however.

-In 2008, some members of the Tyrone Gaelic football team vowed not to shave until the end of the season.
+In 2008, some members of the County Tyrone Gaelic football team vowed not to shave until the end of the season.
 They went on to win the All-Ireland football championship, some of them sporting impressive beards by that stage.

 Canadian Rugby Union flanker Adam Kleeberger attracted much media attention before, during, and after the 2011 Rugby World Cup in New Zealand.
 Kleeberger was known, alongside teammates Jebb Sinclair and Hubert Buydens as one of "the beardoes".
 Fans in the stands could often be seen wearing fake beards and "fear the beard" became a popular expression during the team's run in the competition.
 Kleeberger, who became one of Canada's star players in the tournament, later used the publicity surrounding his beard to raise awareness for two causes; Christchurch earthquake relief efforts and prostate cancer.
 As part of this fundraising, his beard was shaved off by television personality Rick Mercer and aired on national television.
 The "Fear the Beard" expression was coined by the NBA's Oklahoma City Thunder fans and was previously used by Houston Rockets fans to support James Harden.

 San Francisco Giants relief pitcher Brian Wilson, who claims not to have shaved since the 2010 All-Star Game, has grown a big beard that has become popular in MLB and with its fans.
 MLB Fan Cave presented a "Journey Inside Brian Wilson's Beard", which was an interactive screenshot of Wilson's beard, where one can click on different sections to see various fictional activities performed by small "residents" of the beard.
 The hosts on sports show sometimes wear replica beards, and the Giants gave them away to fans as a promo.

 The 2013 Boston Red Sox featured at least 12 players with varying degrees of facial hair, ranging from the closely trimmed beard of slugger David Ortiz to the long shaggy looks of Jonny Gomes and Mike Napoli.
 The Red Sox used their beards as a marketing tool, offering a Dollar Beard Night, where all fans with beards (real or fake) could buy a ticket for $1.00; and also as means of fostering team camaraderie.

 Beards have also become a source of competition between athletes.
 Examples of athlete "beard-offs" include NBA players DeShawn Stevenson and Drew Gooden in 2008, and WWE wrestler Daniel Bryan and Oakland Athletics outfielder Josh Reddick in 2013.